What to do When Your Baby Isn’t Gaining Weight

 Babies who breastfeed actually gain less weight over their first year than babies who are fed formula.
 That’s not to say breastfed babies don’t gain enough weight!
 They absolutely do.
 However, breastfed babies are more in control of how much they eat.
 Formula-fed babies gradually lose their self-regulation and may begin to take whatever is in the bottle rather than stopping when they’re ready.
 This is why intake monitoring is important.
 You wouldn’t want to overfeed your infant either, after all.

 As far as what to do when your baby isn’t gaining weight, start by determining if they are in the proper percentile for their weight.
-Your doctor will likely only be concerned if they fall below the third percentile for weight or weigh below 20 percent for their “ideal weight.”
+Your healthcare provider will likely only be concerned if they fall below the third percentile for weight or weigh below 20 percent for their “ideal weight.”

 Here are a few tips for what to do when your baby isn’t gaining weight.